 A required text field for an IEP team to provide additional information to document the basis of the IEP team's decision.
-Describe the nature of the devices and/or services (including trials, training, etc) that the student requires.

 If addressed properly, documentation will meet requirements of prior written notice (PWN), in accordance with 34 C.F.R. §300.503 and COMAR 13A.05.01.12, PWN includes: